jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Ease of Use

-Both creating a CPA and deploying it should be easy, and not require lots of configuration, third party deployments or intricate Kubernetes API knowledge.
+Both creating a CPA and deploying it should be easy, and not require lots of configuration, third party deployments or intricate K8s API knowledge.

 ### Creating a Custom Pod Autoscaler